-- 1. No Student Conduct Action: If the reported conduct does not constitute a violation, or there is insufficient information to move forward with conduct proceedings, the Dean of Students will close the case, notify relevant parties as applicable, and offer all student(s) support resources or referrals. - 2.
-Notice of Alleged Violation and Community Values Intake Meeting: The Dean of Students Office sends a notice of allegation to the student and/or student organization who is the subject of the report or complaint via the student's University email address.
+- 1. Alternative Resolution Referral: When informed of a potential violation of the Code, the Dean of Students or designee may assist in the resolution of the matter through an alternative resolution process without referring the complaint to a conduct process.
+If the student or organization chooses to participate in the alternative resolution option offered to them, and complies with all requirements, the incident will not be maintained as part of the reportable student conduct record.
+This resolution process will not be used in cases with significant and egregious adverse impact to the campus community or one of its members.
+Alternative Resolution may include shuttle diplomacy, restorative practices, mediation, facilitated dialogue, conflict coaching, workshop, etc. If the student or student organization does not complete the alternative resolution process, they will be referred to the Dean of Students or designee. - 2.
+Notice of Alleged Violation and Student Conduct Intake Meeting: The Dean of Students Office sends a notice of allegation to the student and/or student organization who is the subject of the report or complaint via the student's University email address.
+In cases where the Responding Party is an organization, the Dean of Students Office sends the notice of allegation to the organization's highest-ranking officer and the organization's advisor, both as listed with the University.
+The Dean of Students Office reserves the discretion to send the notice of allegation to other member(s) of the organization if there is concern about conflict.
 This action fulfills the obligation to provide notice to the Responding Party regarding conduct allegations.
 Some cases may involve additional inquiry, investigation, or information gathering.
-The notice of alleged violation shall include: - a description of the alleged misconduct; - a notation to the Code provisions that are alleged to have been violated; - information on how to receive an explanation of the conduct process; - information on the right to an advisor and how to request a Process Advisor; and - a scheduled meeting time, date, and location for a Community Values Intake Meeting with directions as to how a student can reschedule if needed.
+The notice of alleged violation shall include: - a. a description of the alleged misconduct. - b. a notation to the Code provisions that are alleged to have been violated. - c. information on how to receive an explanation of the conduct process. - d. information on the right to an advisor and how to request a Process Advisor.

+e. a scheduled meeting time, date, and location for a Student Conduct Intake Meeting with directions as to how a student can reschedule if needed.

-During the Community Values Intake Meeting, the Dean of Students, or designee, will meet with the student and/or student organization to explain the handling of conduct matters and processes, student rights and responsibilities, available documents, possible sanctions, answer any questions the student may have, and determine next steps.
-The student may be advised by a support person/advisor of their choosing.
-However, the advisor is limited to advising the student and may not present information or make statements during this meeting or subsequent proceedings.
+During the Student Conduct Intake Meeting, the Dean of Students, or designee, will meet with the Responding Party to explain the handling of conduct matters and processes, student rights and responsibilities, available documents, possible sanctions, answer any questions the student may have, and determine next steps.
+The Responding Party may be advised by a support person/advisor of their choosing.
+However, the advisor is limited to advising the Responding Party and may not present information or make statements during this meeting or subsequent proceedings.

-The student has an opportunity to respond to the alleged violations of behavioral expectations as outlined in the Notice during this meeting or can choose to wait until the alternative resolution/ informal resolution/ hearing as noted below.
-As part of this process, the student(s) will be asked to share their perspective related to the alleged violations and discuss personal responsibility as well as any community impact.
-Most students are apprehensive about coming into talk to a University official about their misconduct; yet, the conversation is meant to be educational, informal, and grounded in helping the student grow from the experience regardless of the outcome.
+The Responding Party has an opportunity to respond to the alleged violations of behavioral expectations as outlined in the Notice during this meeting or can choose to wait until the informal resolution or hearing as noted below.
+As part of this process, the Responding Party will be asked to share their perspective related to the alleged violations and discuss personal responsibility as well as any community impact.
+Most students are apprehensive about coming to talk to a University official about their alleged misconduct; yet the conversation is meant to be educational, informal, and grounded in helping the student grow from the experience regardless of the outcome.